Sisain

-SisaIN is a progressive weekly news magazine based in South Korea, covering political and social issues.
-It was founded in 2007 by former journalists of Sisa Journal who resigned due to a controversy over editorial independence concerning a Samsung-related article.
+Sisain is a weekly news magazine based in South Korea.
+It was founded in 2007 by former journalists of Sisa Journal who resigned due to a controversy over editorial independence.

+History

-The magazine's inaugural issue was published on August 29, 2007, following a labor strike and mass resignation of reporters protesting editorial interference.
+The magazine's inaugural issue was published on August 29, 2007, following a labor strike and mass resignation of reporters protesting editorial interference concerning a Samsung-related article.
 Notable journalists including Joo Jin-woo and Ko Jae-yeol were among the founding members.

-In 2013, the Korea ABC Association reported SisaIN as the highest in paid circulation among South Korean weekly news magazines, with over 46,000 paid copies between July 2011 and June 2012.
+In 2013, the Korea ABC Association reported Sisain as the highest in paid circulation among South Korean weekly news magazines, with over 46,000 paid copies between July 2011 and June 2012.